willfaught/willfaught.github.io/content/blog/2011-07-15-the-rise-and-fall-of-the-independent-developer.md

 tags:
 - computation
 - interesting
-title: The Rise and Fall of the Independent Developer
+title: The Rise And Fall Of The Independent Developer
 ---

 Rings true to me: